Hide table of contents

 The more complex a problem, the harder it is to predict what might happen.
 This is one reason why foresight is valuable; it helps you think through all of these different and complex paths and create an action plan on how you might resolve this situation if it happens.
 This is quite different from coming up with an action plan when there is urgency because often, the project will be rushed.

 Imagine a situation where a minister asks for the development of a policy on image generation and gives policymakers 3 months to come up with a policy document.
 It’s quite likely that 3 months is not enough time to develop an exceptional policy.
-Now, imagine the same scenario, but 4 years ago, you used foresight to think through the possibility of how image generation policy can include (useful) AGI safety regulation, created some “scary” demos, and you have an action plan on the steps to take.
+Now, imagine the same scenario, but 4 years ago, you used foresight to think through the possibility of how image generation policy can include (useful) AGI safety regulation, created some “scary” demos, and have an action plan on the steps to take.
 That is one of the things I'm hoping to get out of this type of work.

 Unfortunately, foresight can be poorly implemented